alaamer12/TeamUp/docs/BACK_DEPLOYMENT.md

 ## Troubleshooting

-- **CORS Issues**: Make sure your frontend URL is included in the `ALLOWED_ORIGINS` environment variable
+- **CORS Issues**: The server is configured to allow all origins in production, but you might need to adjust this for security
 - **Database Connection Issues**: Verify that the Supabase URL and key are correct
 - **Function Timeout**: If you experience timeouts, consider optimizing your database queries or increasing the function timeout in Vercel settings
+- **Admin Authentication**: Make sure the `ADMIN_PASSWORD` matches between frontend and backend
+- **TypeScript Errors**: If you encounter TypeScript compilation errors, make sure all dependencies are correctly installed